 Managing complex, multi-disciplinary apprenticeship schemes is a skilled job and requires staff with expert knowledge and administrative support.
-At the London College of Apprenticeship Training we assign a senior Account Manager to each client.
+At the Apprenticeship College we assign a senior Account Manager to each client.
 The Account Manager reports directly to the responsible Managing Director, who will oversee their work.

 Account Managers focus on making sure that your apprenticeship programme does what you want it to do.
 They check that curriculum is fit for purpose, the delivery team is well briefed, that the learners are properly engaged and coached and that you are updated regularly on the progress your apprentices have made.
 They’ll also look at the amounts of levy and or co-funding that your programme has utilised and plan further Learning & Development (L&D) training with you.